Congratulations. You’re taking steps to cut sodium in your diet.

 The secret to becoming a sodium sleuth is knowledge.

-“Whether you’re walking down a grocery store aisle or ordering at your favorite restaurant, there are ways to avoid sodium if you know what to look for,” Johnson said.
+“Whether you’re walking down a grocery store aisle or ordering at your favorite restaurant, there are ways to limit sodium if you know what to look for,” Johnson said.

 In the supermarket, your best ally is the Nutrition Facts Label on product packages, which lists how much sodium is in each serving.
 As a guideline, to include a “sodium free or salt free” claim on the label, a product cannot exceed 5 milligrams of sodium per serving.
 A product with a “low sodium” claim must not exceed 140 mg per serving.
 A “no salt added or unsalted” claim on the label does not mean the food is “sodium free.”
-Compare the sodium content between various products and choose the one with the lowest amount of sodium.
+Compare food labels and choose the product with the lowest amount of sodium.

 When eating out, choose restaurants where food is cooked to order.
 And remember that communication is key.
 Ask your server about the sodium content of menu items, and when ordering, specify that you want your dish to be prepared without salt.
-Of course, avoid table salt as well as high-sodium condiments and garnishes such as pickles or olives.
+Limit table salt as well as condiments that typically have high amounts of sodium, such as soy sauce, and garnishes such as pickles or olives.
 For more tips, see the American Heart Association’s online content on “Dining Out.”

 Be sure to keep in mind that different brands and restaurant preparation of the same foods may have different sodium levels.
-The American Heart Association's Heart-Check mark—whether in the grocery store orrestaurant helps shoppers see through the clutter on grocery store shelves to find foods that help you build a heart-healthy diet.
+The American Heart Association's Heart-Check mark—whether in the grocery store or restaurant--helps shoppers quickly and reliably find foods that can help you build a heart-healthy diet.

 More resources on sodium: